RhysEJF/RhysEJF/README.md

 This was true when GPT-3 captured mainstream attention.
 It remains true today.

-Here's what I've learned.
+So I've been asking myself.
+What does this actually mean?
+Here's what I've landed on.

 AI is replacing work.
 That's real.
 But it's also opening doors that were closed before, things people couldn't attempt alone.

 You can just build things now!
 I know this because I've lived it.

-I've chosen to adopt AI playfully across every area of my life.
-From [startups](https://askrally.com/) to designing a [custom gravel bike](https://howlerbikes.com/), I’ve leaned on AI heavily to tackle new challenges.
+I am activly adopting AI across my whole life.
+From [startups](https://askrally.com/) to designing a [custom gravel bike](https://howlerbikes.com/), things I might not have dare attempt before.
+It's become a daily practise.
 And I love it!
-It’s empowering.

-That's what I think the future of work looks like for a lot of people.
-Not just "doing your job faster," but discovering what you can become when the old barriers fall away.
+That's the future of work I believe in.
+Not just "doing your job faster," but discovering who you can become when the old barriers fall away.

 I call this augmented agency.
 AI as a lever for human becoming, not just human doing.

-The question is, what could you become if you get equipped with AI?

-That’s what we can figure out together.
+I'm still figuring this out.
+But if you feel I can help, let's talk.

 ## Contact